As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

-Thankfully, there are more than enough dupes going around when it comes to these babies.
+Thankfully, there are more than enough affordable dupes going around when it comes to these babies.
 Our favourite pick has to be the NYX Professional Makeup Ultimate Shadow Palette in Warm Neutrals.
-It is an almost exact match for the Urban Decay Naked Heat Palette, cementing its spot as one of the best holy grail dupes in the market right now.
+It is an almost exact shade match for the Urban Decay Naked Heat Palette, cementing its spot as one of the best holy grail eyeshadow dupes in the market right now.

 The Urban Decay Naked Heat Palette is available at all Sephora outlets and retails at SGD83.

 15. Huda Beauty #FauxFilter Foundation V.S.
 Maybelline SuperStay 24H Full Coverage Foundation

 The more expensive the foundation, the better it is, right?
 Wrong!
 These days, drugstore foundations are truly stepping up their game to provide high coverage, long-lasting, and weightless formulas that truly rival their luxury counterparts.

 One such example is the Maybelline SuperStay 24H Full Coverage.
 It is virtually identical to the luxe Huda Beauty in terms of performance, though we’ll give it to Huda Beauty for having more shade variations.
 Still, a great option when it comes to being one of the best holy grail dupes there is!

 The Huda Beauty #FauxFilter Foundation is available at selected Sephora outlets and retails at SGD75.

 16. Fenty Beauty Stunna Lip Paint in Uncensored V.S.
 Colourpop Ultra Satin Lip in Ambush